vectordotdev/vector/website/content/en/docs/about/under-the-hood/architecture/buffering-model.md

 When configured to "drop newest", Vector will simply drop an event if the buffer is currently full.

-This behavior can be useful when the data itself is idempotent (the same value is being sent continually) or is generally not high-value, such as trace/debug logging.
+This behavior can be useful when the data itself is idempotent (the same value is being sent continually) or is generally not high-value, such as trace or debug logging.
 It allows Vector to effectively shed load, by lowering the number of events in-flight for a topology, while simultaneously avoiding the blocking of upstream components.